MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 ## Add an annotation if you're a technician using Dynamics 365 Remote Assist mobile

-- As the technician, you can place your annotations in your shared environment.
+- As a technician, you can place annotations in your shared environment.
 The remote collaborator will see your annotations in real time on their device.

     ![Screenshot of Dynamics 365 Remote Assist mobile showing an annotation.](./media/in-call-ram.png)